Testing Mediheal NMF Aquaring Ampoule Mask Box: A Real Review

 Ingredients Breakdown

-- Propanediol - acts as a humectant, drawing moisture to the skin.
+- Propanediol - acts as a humectant, drawing moisture from the environment into the skin.
+It's often used as a solvent and skin conditioning agent.

 Application Experience